-Figure 3: Curiosity robot picture © NASA
+Figure 3 - Curiosity robot picture © NASA

-3. CASE STUDY
+3. ROBOT CASE STUDY

 The problem approached in this work is a simple production system.
 It consists of two conveyor belts (input and output ones), a site where assembly is performed and a buffer to store parts if necessary.
 There are two types of parts (base and cover) and the robot must perform both the transport and the assembly of these components.
-Figure 4 illustrates this system.
+(Figure 4) illustrates this system.

-Figure 4: Robotic System In this problem, the robot must be programmed and trained in order to perform different tasks (grab, move and drop), always analyzing the presence and the type of the part.
+Figure 4.
+Robotic System

+In this problem, the robot must be programmed and trained in order to perform different tasks (grab, move and drop), always analyzing the presence and the type of the part.

 Follow, two different robot programming methods for this system will be presented.
-The first method is about the classical programming that is developed in the robot controller and the robot is trained to realize the set of tasks.
-The second method uses automated planning, in which the system is modeled and the evaluation of the conditions generates the plans (task set) that the robot must realize.
-3.1 Classical robot programming method In the classical robot programming method, firstly the trajectories and actions to be performed are defined.
-After, this implementation in the robot controller begins with the definition of the kind of movement, speed and precision level.
-Later, the robot is trained to carry through these movements in definitive fixed sequence.
-For the case study, the robot will need to develop the following actions:
+The first method is about the classical programming that is developed in the robot controller and the robot is trained to realize the set tasks.
+The second method uses automated planning, in which the system is modeled and the evaluation of the conditions generates the plans (task set) that the robot must follow.